+Tutoring is supplemental academic support for individuals needing additional instruction outside the classroom.
+A benefit of tutoring is the tutor can meet the student at exactly their level of understanding, whatever that may be.
 Tutoring occurs in small groups or one-on-one sessions, depending on the student’s needs and the tutor’s availability.
-A tutor can meet either in-person or virtually, offering help in a wide range of subjects and topics that may include:
+A tutor can meet either in-person or virtually, offering help in a wide range of subjects and topics including:

-The Benefits of Tutoring
+The Benefits of one on one Tutoring

-When working with a tutor, the student may feel comfortable learning at their own pace without the pressure of teacher expectations and classroom competition.
+One of the important benefits of one-to one tutoring is the student may feel comfortable learning at their own pace without the pressure of teacher expectations and classroom competition.
 Complex concepts and processes are explained at the individual student’s level for a broader comprehension and application of the material.

 Improves Academic Performance and Retention

-Changes Attitude Toward Learning
+Changes in Attitude Towards Learning

 Facilitates Good Study Habits